10 – Watching The Wheels

 # 7 – Give Peace A Chance

 There are John Lennon Songs that simply celebrated the art of pop music and then there were John Lennon Songs that celebrated the concepts of peace.
-John Lennon’s solo career was far more politically active than his years with The Beatles.
-John Lennon’s “Give Peace A Chance,” was a perfect example of why so many people loved the principles and honesty behind the work of John Lennon.
+John Lennon’s solo career would become just politically active as it was when he was with The Beatles.
+“Give Peace A Chance,” was actually released while John Lennon was still a member of the Beatles in 1969.
+It stands as the first solo single ever released by John Lennon.
+“Give Peace A Chance,” was a perfect example of why so many people loved the principles and honesty behind the work of John Lennon.

 # 6 – How Do You Sleep